-The POU represents the largest portion of the former Rocky Flats Plant property, and previously served as a security buffer zone around the industrialized area.
-The POU was transferred to the U.S. Department of the Interior in July 2007, to be managed by the U.S. Fish and Wildlife Service as the Rocky Flats National Wildlife Refuge.
+The POU, the largest portion of the site that served as the security buffer zone, was transferred to the U.S. Department of the Interior in July 2007, to be managed by the U.S. Fish and Wildlife Service as the Rocky Flats National Wildlife Refuge.
 An additional 745 acres of DOE-administered lands associated with private mineral rights transferred to the refuge in 2014.